julianlk522/FITM/README.md

     -Tests
-    -Restrict from tmap/top unless specifically chosen in filter -look into not rendering images that dont successfully load -surround related statements in transactions (?)
+    -Restrict from tmap/top unless specifically chosen in filter -look into not rendering images that dont successfully load -surround related statements in transactions
+    -(only new link as far as I can think of?)
 -improve cat count lookup speed with fts5vocab table
     -(row type)